lightning/bolts/05-onchain.md

-Note that if a single transaction is used it may be invalidated as node B broadcasts HTLC-timeout and HTLC-success transactions, but the requirement of persistence until all outputs are irrevocably resolved should cover this.
+Note that if a single transaction is used it may be invalidated as node B broadcasts HTLC-timeout and HTLC-success transactions, but the requirement of persistence, until all outputs are irrevocably resolved, should cover this.
 [FIXME: May have to divide and conquer here, since they may be able to delay us long enough to avoid successful penalty spend? ]

 ## Penalty Transactions Weight Calculation